mmhverheijden/portfolio_THUAS/docs/reflection_objectives.md

 Besides completing my learning objectives, I also got to learn and experience some other aspects that are relevant to becoming a software engineers/data scientist, namely:

-* using Github and Gitlab in order to efficiently collaborate with others and to structure code,
+* using GitHub and Gitlab in order to efficiently collaborate with others and to structure code,
 * using LaTeX in combination with BibTeX in order to write professional articles,
 * working with Terminal